codalab/chalab/README.md

 Chalab comes with a few datasets by defaults, we don't store them in the git repository.

+- `make predload_db`: setup the database with datasets and metrics:
-- `make dataset`: Download the default datasets locally and add them to the database,
+    - `make dataset`: download the default datasets locally and add them to the database,
     - `make metrics`: generate the default metrics options and add them to the database.

+Note that you should these commands only once or you'll have duplicates.

 ### Testing: setup